English

 Open to: Seniors

 This is a college-level course for students who have demonstrated a keen interest in literature and success in analytical writing.
 The course is designed to further cultivate those students’ critical capacities as readers and writers through studying a wide variety of authors, styles, and literary periods.
 Classes are predominantly discussion-based, with particular emphasis on the finer points of literary craftsmanship.
 The course requires reading with breadth and depth; students should expect 30-40 pages of nightly reading and frequent writing assignments.
-Students are evaluated on the basis of their mastery of content and terminology, in addition to the precision and clarity of their analytical writing in addition to the originality of their creative expression.
+Students are evaluated on the basis of their mastery of content and terminology, the precision and clarity of their analytical writing, and the originality of their creative expression.
 While the course will prepare students for the Advanced Placement exam, its larger aim is to cultivate in them an appreciation of the lifelong value of engaged reading and lively critical thinking.
+In addition to longer core texts, AP students will read numerous shorter works by authors such as Elizabeth Bishop, Theodore Roethke, Gwendolyn Brooks, Langston Hughes, Emily Dickinson, Robert Frost, Jean Toomer, John Donne, Ernest Hemingway, and others.
+NOTE: This course has a summer reading assignment due at the beginning of the year.

 Advanced Journalistic Writing and Reporting